-As electric vehicles become more mainstream, businesses need to think about how to provide electric car charging stations to support their customers and staff, and improve their own bottom line.
-Businesses are many and varied, and could benefit in the following ways:
+As electric vehicles become more mainstream, businesses need to think about how to provide workplace EV charging stations to support their customers and staff, and improve their own bottom line.
+Businesses are many and varied, and could benefit from workplace EV charging in the following ways:

 - Electric vehicles have lower running costs than petrol or diesel vehicles, so for businesses where mobility is central, such as taxi drivers or bus companies, rapid EV chargers are the obvious choice.